KevinAst/dmrst/pkgs/server/src/auth.md

       The device **contains** a User obj, so all sessions from the same device will have the same enablement.

+      In reality, the Device obj is a very thin layer over the User obj _(so as to not polute device keys into the User obj)_.

     - **User obj**: Represents the user with both profile and enablement information.